 Switching her interest from counseling to research made a big difference for psychology student Victoria Drake.
-Not only did it lead to two exciting research internships at Viacom, but eventually her current position at Nickelodeon.
+Not only did it lead to two exciting research internships at Viacom, but eventually led to positions at Nickelodeon and Hulu.

 In the fall of her senior year, Victoria started as an intern at MTV doing consumer insights research.
 "It was a cool experience, very exciting," she said.
 "It was a different side of research, involving consumers and audiences."
 Wanting to stay at Viacom, she reapplied for a different department that spring and began a similar internship with its corporate research team.
-Once she graduated, Victoria became a permanent Viacom employee; she is now an analyst for Nickelodeon's digital ad sales research department.
+Once she graduated, Victoria began working as an analyst for Nickelodeon's digital ad sales research department.

 Basking Ridge, NJ